rcosnita/fantastico/html/_sources/features/oauth2/tokens_storage.txt

 OAUTH2 Fantastico Tokens Storage
 ================================

-For OAUTH2, we need a Relational storage.
+For OAUTH2, we need a Relational storage as well as a NoSQL.

 Relational storage
 ------------------